 The LoneStar LEND is a collaborative effort between UTHealth, University of Houston, Texas Women’s University, University of Houston- Clear Lake and Baylor College of Medicine.
 Its purpose is to improve global service delivery, including increased identification and diagnosis of Autistic Spectrum and other Neurodevelopmental Disabilities (ASD/ND), to children with ASD/ND across the state of Texas in the Core Disciplines.
 This is accomplished by providing training in the Texas Medical Center and across the entire state through a Distance Learning Initiative and annual conference.

 The LoneStar LEND mission particularly promotes underrepresented and underserved children across Texas, teaching cultural and linguistic competency and family-centered care in an interdisciplinary model to produce future leaders equipped to serve children with ASD/ND.Education

 Advocacy, Bioethics, Cultural Diversity & Competence, Disability Law, Leadership, Public Health, Texas State

 The LoneStar LEND seeks to create leaders in the field of Autistic Spectrum and other Neurodevelopmental Disabilities (ASD/ND) through an interdisciplinary training model focusing on leadership, cultural competence and evidence-based practice.
 Opportunities are available for students, health care professionals, parents, teachers, and the general public through our many education programs.

-Long-Term Trainee Application
+Professional Trainee Application

 The LoneStar LEND program is funded by Grant no. T73MC22236 from the Health Resources and Services Administration (HRSA).
 We are part of a national network of Leadership Education in Neurodevelopmental Disabilities (LEND) programs funded by HRSA, Maternal and Child Health Bureau.